playbenny/benny/README.md

 benny
 ----------
 - is a software playground for making live music or for making music live
-- integrates hardware and software, midi and audio, lets you connect anything to anything, extends into polyphony elegantly
+- integrates hardware and software, midi and audio, lets you connect anything to anything
+- extends into polyphony elegantly
 - is anti-timeline and tries not to impose a structure on you
-- aims for a low-density, low-distraction, glance-able interface that works for touch and mouse/keyboard use
+- aims for a low-density, glance-able interface that works for touch and mouse/keyboard use
 - is an extendible and hackable place to host your own max patches
-- is not a DAW

 concepts
 --------